Why do we believe our horoscopes?

-The Barnum effect can systematically impact how larger companies engage and interact with their customers and create customer relationships.
-Commonly seen in marketing and engagement campaigns, elements of the Barnum effect provide customers with the impression of product customization.
-When executed correctly, the Barnum effect can strengthen customer buy-in and improve customer loyalty.
-Companies make customers feel as though they are personally interacting with the brand.
-As companies develop more sophisticated tactics to target their customers, we can expect more examples of the Barnum effect integrated into our goods and services.
+The Barnum effect can impact how larger companies interact and form relationships with customers.
+As commonly seen in marketing campaigns, this cognitive bias exaggerates the impression of a uniquely personalized experience.
+When executed correctly, the Barnum effect can encourage customer buy-in and strengthen brand loyalty.
+On the other hand, this bias allows companies to effectively deceive consumers into feeling as though they are personally interacting with the brand—when in reality, that brand was intentionally designed to appeal to a broad audience.
+As companies develop more sophisticated tactics to target their customers, we should expect more examples of the Barnum effect to be integrated into our goods and services.

 Why it happens

-The Barnum effect is a common cognitive bias, which results from our natural tendency to attach personal meaning to general statements.2 The Barnum effect is related to the cognitive bias known as subjective validation, also referred to as the validation effect.
-Subjective validation occurs when an individual considers information correct if it has personal significance, which we subconsciously do by identifying a relationship between two unrelated events.3 Like subjective validation, the Barnum effect results when individuals take a vague statement and find meaning specific to themselves by connecting the two separate entities.
+The Barnum effect is a very common phenomenon resulting from our natural tendency to attach personal meaning to general statements.2 It’s rooted in another cognitive bias known as subjective validation (sometimes referred to as the validation effect).
+Subjective validation is when we consider information to be correct if it has personal significance because we subconsciously identify a relationship between two unrelated events.3 Like subjective validation, the Barnum effect results from taking a vague statement and finding meaning specific to ourselves by connecting completely separate entities.

-Individuals like to be complimented, and will more likely accept positive comments about themselves and believe them to be accurate, even if they are general and vague.
-The Pollyanna Principle details this phenomenon, which is also commonly referred to as the positivity bias.
-The Pollyanna Principle occurs when an individual assumes better accuracy of descriptive statements when they are positive.5 Subconsciously, individuals are biased to accept praise and reject criticism easily.
+This trade-off makes perfect sense.
+After all, people like to be complimented, and will more likely accept positive feedback about themselves as accurate, even if it is general and vague.
+We can better describe this phenomenon with the Pollyanna Principle, also commonly referred to as the positivity bias, which occurs when an individual assumes better accuracy of descriptive statements when they are positive.5 Subconsciously, individuals are biased to eagerly accept praise—and in turn, swiftly reject criticism.
+After all, who would want to believe that negative comments refer directly to themselves when it is so much easier to dismiss them?